Apply styling to the core components

 There are two methods that we recommend to style our core components.

 The simple method uses the global CSS variables for global styling across all core components.
-These variables are easy to change and are applied across all components but are more limited in what they can do.
+These variables are simple to change and are applied across all components.
+They are, however, more limited in what they can do.
 You can change basic colors and have limited control over the font and font sizes used.
 Styling your components using these variables has the advantage that newly released components will inherit these color configurations automatically when new components are released.

 The advanced method is by overriding an individual component’s CSS.
 This allows finer control of what you can change but requires greater knowledge of web development and needs to be written for each component.